Do you want your kids to help you tidy up? You’ll find tips to getting your kids involved. My Cleaning Angel is here to help you.

 The main reason why kids don’t like to clean is the same that holds for adults.
 Cleaning is likely to be boring.
 For kids, it can be especially non stimulating.
 This is especially true in the age of quick gratification of smartphones and game consoles.
-Sometimes is hard to make your kids put down the phone, but if you follow Common Sense Media tips, you’ll get it done.
+Sometimes is hard to make your kids put down the phone, but if you follow Monica Swanson tips, you’ll get it done.

 #1: Use a Time Limit

 Kids, cleaning, and time limits work well together.
-You could get your child more complacent about doing chores when you set a specific time limit.
+You could get your child more complacent about doing chores when you set a specific time limit, suggests TrustHome Property Management.
 For instance, you could say that the playroom needs to be clean in 30 minutes.

 When the particular chore isn’t finished within the specified time, your child could lose a treat on that day.
 However, refrain from using excess punishments when they can’t handle the limits.
 Plus, it’s important to set realistic time limits